White noise

 0White noise

-"White Noise" is the reference synthesised noise with uniform spectral density across all frequencies in the audible range (20 Hz – 20 kHz).
-The name "white" is by analogy with white light, which contains all wavelengths.
-This is the most "neutral" of all acoustic backgrounds: no events, no rhythm, no emphasised frequencies — just a continuous "shhh."
+White Noise is the reference synthesised noise, with uniform spectral density across the audible range (20 Hz to 20 kHz).
+The name comes by analogy with white light, which contains all wavelengths.
+It is the most neutral of acoustic backgrounds: no events, no rhythm, no emphasised frequencies, just a continuous shhh.

 Included in Mixes